-This refreshing noodle-based salad comes from Sonoko Sakai, a Japanese American Hollywood movie producer turned cooking teacher and food writer.
-Whether using fresh soba noodles or dried, take care to cook very gently—don’t walk away from the pot!—as they go from perfectly cooked to overdone in a matter of moments.
-For the greens, use any hearty, strongly flavored lettuces, such as arugula, endive, or chicory, to balance the earthy buckwheat noodles.
+This noodle-based salad comes from Sonoko Sakai, a Japanese American film producer turned cooking teacher and writer.
+Whether using fresh soba noodles or dried, take care to cook gently, as they go from perfectly cooked to overdone in a matter of moments.
+Don’t walk away from the pot!
+For the greens, use any hearty, strongly flavored lettuces, such as arugula, endive, or chicory, to balance the earthy noodles.

 Featured in: “The Art of Homemade Soba Noodles.”

 - 2 cups small radicchio leaves (about 2½ oz.)

 - 2 cups small red leaf lettuce leaves (about 2½ oz.)